Last updated 09/09/2020

-There are two ways to print labels - you can print a label for each product, or print all the labels for products in a Purchase Order.
+There are two ways to print labels - you can print a label for each product, or print all the labels for products in a Purchase Order or Adjustment.
 See each article for how to print a label.

 Once you have navigated to the label printing page, you are able to customise the label before printing it.
 In the Label screen, in the top half of the screen are the various settings.

-At (5) you can print any barcodes using a spreadsheet to upload the data.
-There is more information on this feature in a separate article.
+(5): Print any barcodes using a spreadsheet to upload the data.
+More information on this feature is available in a separate article.

-When you click print, the labels will be sent to Google Chrome's print dialogue.
+When you click print, the labels will be sent to your web browser's print dialogue.
 What appears in the preview may not necessarily match what is in Cin7 - yet.
 The trick here is to make the paper size and orientation align with what is being sent.
 If Cin7 is sending a label that is a certain width, but the page size is a different width, the label will not print correctly.

 You may have to adjust various elements with the printer, such as width, size, borders and dithering before you get a clear label.

-Each label printer requires slightly different settings so check the articles for the Dymo LabelWriter 450 and Zebra LP 2824 Plus for definitive settings.
+Each label printer requires slightly different settings; review the articles for the Dymo LabelWriter 450 and Zebra LP 2824 Plus for definitive settings.

 Creating barcodes that are a good length and are readable by a scanner is the ultimate goal of printing a label.
 There are a few things you can do to optimise labels to this end.